divio/divio-cloud-docs/background/project-build-process.rst

   according to the :ref:`docker-compose.yml <docker-compose-yml-reference>` file.
 * **Services**: on the cloud, backing services such as the database and media storage - and if appropriate, optional services such as a message queue - are provided from our cloud infrastructure.
-Locally, these must be handled differently (your computer doesn't contain a Postgres cluster or S3 bucket): the database will be provided in a separate Docker container, the media storage will be handled via local file storage, and so on. docker-compose will configure this local functionality.
+Locally, these must be handled differently (for example, your computer doesn't contain a Postgres cluster or S3 bucket): the database will be provided in a separate Docker container, the media storage will be handled via local file storage, and so on. docker-compose will configure this local functionality.
-* **Docker layer caching** :ref:`on the cloud we don't cache, locally we do <docker-layer-caching>`.
+* **Docker layer caching** :ref:`on the cloud we don't cache, locally <docker-layer-caching>` is used.
-* **Migration commands**: locally these are not executed by default; execute them with :ref:`docker-compose run --rm web start migrate <run-migration-commands>`
+* **Release commands**: locally, these need to be executed manually (in Aldryn Django projects, :ref:`docker-compose run --rm web start migrate <run-migration-commands>` can be used to do this)

 Notes on Docker image building